thibaultcha/TCBlobDownload/README.md

 # TCBlobDownload
-This little library uses **NSOperations** to download big files using **NSURLConnection** in background threads.
+This library uses **NSOperations** to download big files using **NSURLConnection** in background threads.

 I've implemented **TCBlobDownload** which extends NSOperation and use **TCBlobDownloadManager** to execute it.
 You can set a delegate or use blocks (your choice) for each download to update your views etc…

 I've tested it with files from ~150MB to ~700MB, mostly videos.

-Requires **iOS 5.0 or greater**.
+Requires **iOS 5.0 or later**.

-It currently only supports ARC but I hope to make a non-ARC implementation soon.
+This is a static library, very easy to import in your project and allow you to pull latest updates.
+Installation steps are explained in usage section.
+It currently only supports ARC.

 ## Features
 1. Download files in background threads.